stanislawbartkowski/hdpwiredencryption/README.md

 > ./run.sh 0 <br>
 <br>
 The tool generates self-signed certificate for every hosts and creates server keystore and truststore.Impartant: the tool wipes out all previous content of /etc/security/clientKeys and serverKeys without warning.<br>
-After that, on all hosts the following directory structure should be created
+After that, on all hosts the following directory structure should be created.<br>

 * /etc/security/clientKeys : empty directory
 * /etc/security/serverKeys
   * keystore.jks
-  * <hostname>.cert
+  * \<hostname\>.cert
   * truststore.jks

  Verify<br>
  > keytool -list -v  -keystore /etc/security/serverKeys/keystore.jks<br>
  <br>
  Make sure that organization name reflects the customized name found in custom.rc and CN is equals to the full hostname.
+## Create and distribute client trustore

+>./run.sh 1<br>

+The tool creates a client trustore containing the public certificates from all hosts.
+The trustore is then shipped to all hosts and saved in */etc/security/clientKeys/allkeys.jks* file.<br>
+Verify the content of the trustore<br>
+> keytool -list -v  -keystore /etc/security/clientKeys/allkeys.jks

+The number of entries should be equal to the number of hosts found in *hosts.txt* file
+## Finalize

+> ./run.sh 2 <br>

+ In this step, the tool applies proper ownerships and permissions for keystored and truststores.
+All files in /etc/security/serverKeys should be visible only for users belonging to *hadoop* group and closed for all other users.
+File */etc/security/clientKeys/allkeys.jks* should be visible by all.